Skip to main content

 # See your branches

-git branch -v # With last commit info
+git branch -v # With latest commit info

 git branch -m old-name new-name

-git branch -M new-name # Rename the one you're on
+git branch -M new-name # Rename the one you're currently on

-git branch -d feature-login # Safe delete (won't delete unmerged)
+git branch -d feature-login # Safe delete (refuses if there are unmerged changes)

-git branch -D feature-login # Force delete (careful!)
+git branch -D feature-login # Force delete (careful with this one)

-# Go to the branch you want to merge INTO
+# First, switch to the branch you want to merge INTO

 git checkout main